lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/1_Use_Compute_Engine_VMs.md

  [![gcp-preempt](/images/preempt.png)]()

 ### How to do this
- - Create an a new VM instance from a GCP template, 3rd party template or your own template (file) using the GCP console
+ - Create a new VM instance from a GCP template, 3rd party template or your own template (file) using the GCP console
  - Configure the VM instance for your analysis workload size, by setting the number of cores and amount of memory.
  - Monitor instance resource usage (CPU, RAM...)
  - Stop the instance (and/or delete it) when your analysis is complete.